Some exact inducibility-type results for graphs via flag algebras: Computer-generated results

 \begin{theorem} It holds that $\obj[4,3]{}=1/2$.
-The lower bound comes from blowups of $B=(2,\{00,11\})$ (two loops) and of $B=(2,\{10\})$ (single edge), with $\V a=(1/2,1/2)$ being the unique maximiser for $\obj[4,3]{\blow{B}{\V a}}$ in both cases.
-The upper bound can be proved by flag algebras as in~\eqref{eq:FAMain} using $\N=6$. \end{theorem} \bpf The lower bound follows by observing that a 4-subset of a blowup of $B$ spans a $(4,3)$-subgraph if and only if it has exactly 3 vertices in one part (and 1 vertex in the other part).
+The lower bound comes from blowups of $B=(2,\{00,11\})$ (two loops) and of $B=(2,\{10\})$ (a single edge), with $\V a=(1/2,1/2)$ being the unique maximiser of $\obj[4,3]{\blow{B}{\V a}}$ in both cases.
+The upper bound can be proved by flag algebras as in~\eqref{eq:FAMain} using $\N=6$. \end{theorem} \bpf Given the ouput of our scripts, it remains to show that the maximiser $\V a$ is a unique maximiser.
+Observe that a 4-subset of a blowup of $B$ spans a $(4,3)$-subgraph if and only if it has exactly 3 vertices in one part (and 1 vertex in the other part).
 If $x$ denotes the fraction of vertices in the first part then the asymptotic density of such $4$-sets is where the factor $4$ is the number of ways to choose the ``lonely" vertex.
-The derivative $p'(x)=(1-2x)^3$ has the unique (triple) root at $x=1/2$, which gives the global maximum of $p$ and is the unique argument on which $p$ assumes the maximum value~$1/2$. \epf
+The derivative $p'(x)=-4\,(2x-1)^3$ has the unique (triple) root at $x=1/2$, which gives the global maximum of $p$ and is the unique argument on which $p$ assumes the maximum value~$1/2$. \epf